vikramsg/vikramsg.github.io/_posts/2026-02-15-an-introduction-to-react-next-from-a-backend-engineer.md

 </div>

 But people had issues with this model.
 The so called `Single Page App` (SPA) model.
-React has some batteries but not enough so one usually introduces a lot of dependencies which directly affects bundle size.
+React is famously unopinionated and so one usually introduces a lot of dependencies which directly affects bundle size.
 As apps became more sophisticated, bundle sizes ballooned, and so load times increased.
 Many were also very nostalgic for the old simpler server first approach.
 And meantime Typescript was exploding in popularity because the developer experience is nicer with a types first approach.